datastaxdevs/workshop-cassandra-driver-nodejs-portugues/README.md

 You will see your new database `pending` in the Dashboard.

+The status will change to `Active` when the database is ready, this will only take 2-3 minutes.
+You will also receive an email when it is ready.

 <details>
-    <summary>👁️ Database in "pending" state (click to expand)</summary>
+    <summary>👁️ Database in "active" state (click to expand)</summary>
     <img src="images/dashboard-pending-1000-update.png" />
 </details>

-The status will change to `Active` when the database is ready, this will only take 2-3 minutes.
-You will also receive an email when it is ready.

 <details>
     <summary>👁️ DB creation walkthrough (click to expand)</summary>